muratk3n/thirdwave/en/2020/08/knuth-on-patents.md

 everyday)

 Letter to the Patent Office

 From Professor Donald Knuth

-February 1994
+February 1994 ...

-Commissioner of Patents and Trademarks
-Box 4
-Patent and Trademark Office
-Washington, DC 20231

 Dear Commissioner: